 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A shaped pad sewn into the shoulder of a garment to provide bulk and shape.
+1A spongy, shaped pad sewn into the shoulder of a garment to provide bulk and shape.

 - ‘Especially in New York, where people are focusing on bad '80s fashion, like shoulder pads and leg warmers.’